 Workers’ Compensation and Occupational Medicine Resources

-This DVD set is for anyone who is involved with workers’ compensation and occupational health.
+Causation of Occupational Injuries Fact or Fiction Streaming Course This streaming course is for anyone who is involved with workers’ compensation and occupational health.
 Every new workers’ compensation case involves the determination of causation.
 The evidence based science of causation has been difficult to assemble.
 This course brings together the science of causation, the law, and the daily application of both.

-Each year a substantial portion of workers’ compensation indemnity and medical costs are spent on claimants with neurological injuries, conditions, and treatment.
-In this unique DVD set, viewers are, for the first time, able to learn about the diagnostic tests that they have been reading and see them demonstrated live.
-This DVD seminar will help attendees make informed decisions about the etiology, progress, treatment, rehabilitation and return to work of claimants with neurological conditions.
+Advanced Neurology for Workers’ Compensation and Occupational Health Professionals Streaming Course Each year a substantial portion of workers’ compensation indemnity and medical costs are spent on claimants with neurological injuries, conditions, and treatment.
+In this unique streaming seminar, viewers are, for the first time, able to learn about the diagnostic tests that they have been reading and see them demonstrated live.
+This streaming seminar will help attendees make informed decisions about the etiology, progress, treatment, rehabilitation and return to work of claimants with neurological conditions.